TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/aws-iot/things.md

 You can use AWS IoT to create devices in {{% tts %}}.
 This is useful to manage all your things in one place, without having to use {{% tts %}} Console, CLI or API.

-Creating a Thing allows you to add any LoRaWAN device by manually entering its information and security keys.
+Creating a Thing allows you to add any LoRaWAN® device by manually entering its information and security keys.

 In the AWS Console, open **Services** and go to **IoT Core**.